 Deeply rooted in ancient Chinese beliefs, yin yang philosophy represents the duality of all things in the universe.
-The balance and harmony between yin and yang is an essential tenet in feng shui, Taoism, and other eastern philosophies.
+The balance and harmony between yin and yang is an essential tenet in feng shui, Taoism, some forms of martial arts, and other eastern philosophies.

 The symbol of the yin yang is recognized throughout the world.
 It had its beginning thousands of years ago in ancient China.
 The earliest symbols for yin and yang were found on oracle bones dating from the fourteenth century B.C.
-Oracle bones are the skeletal remains of animals used as a divination method by the early Chinese.
-The symbols used in these inscriptions depict the basic natural occurring phenomena such as day and night.
+Oracle bones are the skeletal remains of animals the early Chinese used as a divination method.
+The symbols used in these inscriptions depict duality of basic natural phenomena such as day and night.
 Throughout the following centuries, the philosophy of yin and yang represented the beliefs of the ancient Chinese in their understanding of the workings of the universe.
 It represents the opposite, yet complementary, dual polarity of all existence.
+The universe is made up of energy, or chi, and all energy contains a balance of yin and yang.

-During the years 207 B.C. to 9 A.D. the Han Dynasty attempted to unify all of the schools of thought that existed in China.
-They wanted a standardized culture and philosophy, and tried to fuse all of the schools into one system.
+During the years 207 B.C. to 9 A.D. the Han Dynasty attempted to unify all schools of thought that existed in China.
+They wanted a standardized culture and philosophy and tried to fuse all schools into one system.
 The philosophers of the Han Dynasty focused on the I Ching, also known as the Book of Changes.

 Development of the Tao